 Hi!
 This is Larry, my 8 month old Catahoula Leopard/Great Dane mix who i rescued at 10 weeks old after he came to MA from Georgia!
 He stole my heart and loves to play with/bother his big brother, an 8 year old coonhound rescue named Louie! ( @larry_thetherapydog ) Larry is an absolute goofball and doesn’t like to be left alone, or he’ll eat everything in sight!
 He loves to go on walks, climb rocks, and come to daycare where I work and play with his friends.
 I’m training him to become a therapy dog so we are on a journey! #catahoula #catahoulasofinstagram #dog #rescue #adopt #rescuedog #rescuedogsofinstagram

 The Catahoula coat color can range from merle to brindle with brown or tan, to solid colors, like white.
-Despite all of the different colors, one of the most discerning features of a Catahoula are its blue eyes!
+Despite all of the different colors, one of the most discerning features of a Catahoula is its blue eyes!
 Health problems include hip dysplasia, like most big dogs, and they are prone to deafness when crossbreeding white or merle Catahoulas.